 Fast forward to 2022, the moment I saw that there was an internship available at Edify, I knew I had to apply.
 The organization and the people had left a huge impact on me, and I wanted to be able to contribute in whatever way I could.
 Crazily enough, the kick-off to my internship was a trip to Edify’s Global Staff Conference in Kampala, Uganda.

 One of my many favorite moments from my time at the conference was getting to watch the newest Star Wars show alongside a collection of new friends from all over the world.
 To me, our shared love of Star Wars was a small glimpse into heaven.
-It was an incredible collection of all of our inner-nerds coming together from all across the world.
+It was an incredible collection of all of our inner nerds coming together from all across the world.

 Final Reflections

 Ultimately, this trip greatly impacted my own four relationships.
 Most notably, I think that our all-staff day of prayer brought me closer to God than I had been in a long time.
 While leaving the conference was tough, I came home drastically changed.
 I came home ready to take on my internship in ways I could have never imagined.
-I’m grateful for the experiences through Edify that led into this process of learning how to restore relationships all around me.
+I’m grateful for the experiences through Edify that led to this process of learning how to restore relationships all around me.